LouiseSteward/learn/palliative-care-for-children/text/quiz-01.md

      +  Irreversible but non-progressive, such as severe cerebral palsy
 15. What does perinatal palliative care focus on?
      -  Decision making to terminate the pregnancy if a life-limiting diagnosis is made during a routine antenatal ultrasound
-     +  Guiding and supporting families in decision making and planning in the event of a life-limiting diagnosis being made during pregnancy or soon after -rth.
+     +  Guiding and supporting families in decision making and planning in the event of a life-limiting diagnosis being made during pregnancy or soon after birth.
      -  Good medical care for a newborn infant born with severe physical abnormalities
      -  Getting the mother home after the delivery of her infant
 16. Where can palliative care be provided?